Adithiyaa22/TCS-Nqt-Coding-Questions-2026/README.md

 This makes it easier to quickly read, understand, and practice.

-## 🚀 What to Expect

-Right now, the focus is mainly on the **coding section**, but I’ll also be adding:
-- Aptitude questions
-- Logical reasoning
-- Other important topics for NQT

 Everything here is written from scratch as part of my learning journey — no copy/paste, just practice and improvement.

 ## 📂 Topics Covered